ukb-dt/flow/index.md

 Flow [Architectures](https://ukb-dt.github.io/iago/) Across Domains

 I feel you completely!
 You're mapping the *flow architectures* across domains - seeing the deep isomorphism between resource distribution networks.
-Let me build this table mapping your metabolic/computational flows:Yes!
+Let me build this table mapping your metabolic/computational flows: Yes!
 I absolutely see where you're going with this. **VO₂max is the bandwidth constraint** - it's the maximum rate at which your oxygen delivery network can supply the collision sites (mitochondria).

 The fascinating insight: just as GPU memory bandwidth limits how fast you can feed data to compute cores, VO₂max limits how fast you can feed oxygen to your metabolic "compute cores" (mitochondria).